tyt2y3/teeth/developers.md

 - do the development in the subdirectory `/src`
 - when everything is good, run `make all`

-> or just copy and run the commands line by line
+> or just copy and run the commands line by line.
+>
 > what `make all` does is really
 > - copy everything into `/src-build`
-> - run r.js on node.js to optimize the source file main.js
+> - run r.js on node.js to optimize the source files
 > to cut off its dependencies and put (nearly) everything into one script file.
-> - copy the sprites, css, and data-*.js files into `/release`
+> - copy the *.png, *.css, data*.js, and the .html files into `/release`
 > - delete `/src-build`

 - `git checkout gh-pages` the gh-pages branch is hosted on web servers by github